-OUR sponsors or co-sponsors five fellowship programs which offer funding for students to do mentored research in the summer and/or academic year:
+OUR sponsors or co-sponsors four fellowship programs which offer funding for students to do mentored research in the summer and/or academic year:

 - SURF: Summer Undergraduate Research Fellowships